Note: Mepo is currently in an alpha state although quickly making progress.

 - Add per-tile-downloading progress-indicators.

-- Add bottom status bar to show current bandwidth usage / download of tiles.
+- Improve bottom status bar display to show bandwidth usage / download of

-- Integrate gpsd into most likely a script to update user current location
+- Integrate gpsd into a script to update user's current location pin and

 - Milestone 6: Documentation & Packaging

 - Add manpage documenting mepolang commands and basic usage.